-Peter Lorre’s screen credits include such legendary films as M (1931), Mad Love (1935), The Maltese Falcon (1941), Casablanca, Arsenic and Old Lace (1944) and the hugely influential Disney sci-fi adventure film 20,000 Leagues Under the Sea (1954), that kicked off a torrent of Jules Verne adaptations.
+Peter Lorre’s screen credits include such legendary films as M (1931), Mad Love (1935, review), The Maltese Falcon (1941), Casablanca, Arsenic and Old Lace (1944) and the hugely influential Disney sci-fi adventure film 20,000 Leagues Under the Sea (1954), that kicked off a torrent of Jules Verne adaptations.
 Other sci-fi sidesteps include Invisible Agent (1942) and Voyage to the Bottom of the Sea (1961).